grame-cncm/faustdoc/src/manual/syntax.md

 The variable part can have an optional format digit.
 For example `"Voice %2i"` would indicate to use two digit when inserting the value of `i` in the string.

 An escape mechanism is provided.
 If the sign `%` is followed by itself, it will be included in the resulting string.
 For example `"feedback (%%)"` will result in `"feedback (%)"`.

+The variable name can be enclosed in curly brackets to clearly separate it from the rest of the string, as in `par(i,8,hslider("Voice %{i}", 0.9, 0, 1, 0.01))`.

 #### Labels as Pathnames